-Interact with your product owner and understand the project’s vision and check if the product owner has a backlog with at least a few epics/features/user stories written.
+Interact with your product owner to understand the project's vision and check if the product owner has a backlog with at least a few epics/features/user stories written.
 Arrange a meeting with the Product owner and scrum team members to share the goal/vision of the product.
-It helps in minimizing conflict and improve collaboration.
+It helps in minimizing conflict and improves collaboration.

 Time for Team Norms

 A multi-disciplinary team requires time to be effective.
 If team members work for the first time together, they may need more time to start performing as a team.
 To clear the expectations and align to a common goal, set up a team norms meeting that should discuss work timings, mode of communication, leave announcements, etc.

 Speak about scrum values in this meeting and help the team members adopt the collaborative culture and align to the right mindset of transparency, inspection, and adaption.

 Help with Infrastructure setup

 Help the team members to acquire the required hardware and software to set up the development environment.
 Make sure they have comfortable seating, easy access to the support team, etc.

 Sprint has the purpose of producing releasable increments, and that's not possible if supporting infrastructure is not available.
 Many teams struggle with it, especially in large enterprises, due to silos.
 Arranging everything takes time.